Arsenik1/gBay_back/README.md

 # gBay - Backend

 Welcome to the backend repository of gBay.
-This repository houses the server-side code for your web application, developed using .NET technologies and Web API.
+This repository houses the server-side code for your web application, developed using .NET technologies and Web API